Wondering what you can do to relieve dry eyes… naturally?

 It is always a good idea to schedule an appointment with your eye doctor for any concerns regarding your vision or ocular health, but there some natural options that may provide short-term relief.

-We have compiled a list of effective natural dry eye remedies for you to try— you may find that they are so effective in treating your dry eyes, that medication is no longer necessary!
+We have compiled a list of effective natural dry eye remedies for you to try— you may find that they are effective in treating your dry eyes!

 What is dry eye syndrome (DES)?

 Dry eyes, is a common condition that results from insufficient tear quantity, or inadequate tear quality.
 Dry eyes can range from a mild inconvenience to a chronic problem called dry eye syndrome.
 Dry eyes cause many uncomfortable symptoms that can impact your performance at work and during recreational activities.

 Up to 50 percent of all adults suffer from dry eyes

 The most common cause of dry eyes is meibomian gland dysfunction (MGD) which lowers the oil content of the tears.
 Other causes of dry eye syndrome include blepharitis, an eyelid infection, and reactions to medications such as antihistamines, which are used to control allergies.